mrpejker/cardano-e2e-example/tutorial/preliminaries/setup_and_run.rst

 into de `backend` folder to compile everything with :code:`cabal build escrow-pab`.
 This will take some minutes the first time.

-To run this service, we will use the ``pab-config.yaml`` configuration file present in the ``backend`` folder, so we must be sure everything is correctly setup there.
+To run this service, we will use the ``pab-config-preprod.yaml`` configuration file present in the ``backend/config`` folder, so we must be sure everything is correctly setup there.
 This file has a lot of settings, but the relevant ones for us are the Blockfrost configuration, the wallet mode, the database, and the general PAB service.